Maccabi Haifa B.C.: 2010s

 The 2010–11 season would see Maccabi Haifa return to international competition in the form of the 2010–11 FIBA EuroChallenge.
 Maccabi Haifa would advance out the qualifying round defeating French side Paris-Levallois, they would finish second place in the group in the regular season and qualify for the Round of 16, however, the team would finish third place in their group and fail to make the quarterfinals.
-Maccabi Haifa were unable to continue their success the past two seasons as the club would finish the league season with a disappointing ninth place finish.
+Maccabi Haifa were unable to continue their success the past two seasons as the club would finish the league season with a disappointing ninth-place finish.

 Maccabi Haifa would end up hitting yet another dead end as the team would yet again have another disappointing season as the team would finish the 2011–12 in eleventh place, the team would just narrowly avoid relegation.
 The season would help show glimpses of what would be a memorable next season to come.

 The 2012–13 Premier League season would become one of the most memorable seasons in Maccabi Haifa history as the team would finish the regular season in second place.
-Gal Mekel would become one of the biggest pieces of Maccabi Haifa’s success as he would become the 2012 League MVP and be elected into the 2012 All-Premier League First Team.
+Gal Mekel would become one of the biggest pieces of Maccabi Haifa's success as he would become the 2012 League MVP and be elected into the 2012 All-Premier League First Team.
 His teammate, Pat Calathes would also achieve 2012 All-Premier League First Team recommendation as well.
 The team's success in 2012 would lead to Brad Greenberg winning the 2012 Premier League Coach of the Year.
 The team's success would lead them all the way to the Premier League final we’re they would once again meet rivals Maccabi Tel Aviv.
 Maccabi Haifa would win their first-ever championship in franchise history defeating Maccabi Tel Aviv.
 Pat Calathes would become the hero for Maccabi Haifa as he would win the 2012 Premier League Finals MVP.

 The expectations were high for the defending champions of the Premier League as the Maccabi Haifa would participate in the 2013–14 EuroCup.
-Maccabi Haifa would finish second place in their group in the regular season, this would allow them to advance to the Round of 32, were they would end up finishing last place in their group and thus elimination from the EuroCup.
+Maccabi Haifa would finish second place in their group in the regular season, this would allow them to advance to the Round of 32, where they would end up finishing last place in their group and thus elimination from the EuroCup.
 Maccabi Haifa would continue their league success as the team would finish third place in the regular season.
 Maccabi Haifa would once again have a League MVP as Donta Smith would win the 2014 Premier League MVP and 2014 All-Premier League First Team selection.
 Brian Randle would become one of the best defensive players in the league as he would win the 2014 Premier League Defensive Player of the Year.
 The team would once again make the Premier League finals, we’re they meet once more against Maccabi Tel Aviv, the results, however, we’re different as Maccabi Tel Aviv would come out victorious.
-Maccabi Haifa’s Dagan Yivzori would end up winning the 2014 Premier League Finals MVP.
+Maccabi Haifa's Dagan Yivzori would end up winning the 2014 Premier League Finals MVP.